 Cloudflare Plus is an option for everyone who wants an extra dose of awesome and the $12/month price tag is within budget.

-In case you haven’t heard of Cloudflare, it has a lot of great features.
+In case you don’t about Cloudflare, it has a lot of great features.
 The one that Siteground takes advantage of the CDN (content delivery network).
 On a website without a CDN all the images and media resources are loaded from your server when someone visits your site.
 This takes your server bandwidth and CPU.

 If you activate the Cloudflare CDN your media resources will be loaded by one of Cloudflare’s 152 datacenters around the world.
 When a visitor requests media on your site it will be shown to them by the datacenter closest to the geographical location, which helps with faster loading.
 It also doesn’t use any bandwidth or CPU on your server, so your site can remain lightning quick.